Pet Owner Whose Dog Snapped At A Child Wonders If He's Wrong For Telling Off A Mother For Failing To Keep An Eye On Her Daughter

 The original poster (OP) needs to check his local laws.

-Although most people agree that the OP isn't in the wrong, some people believe that both parties had faults.
+Although most people agree that the OP isn't in the wrong, some believe that both parties had faults.

 At least, he's now aware that his dog can potentially be dangerous.